-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, COVID-19 vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
+• Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams.

+- Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations. - Emergency services from network providers or from out-of-network providers - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
 For example, you need immediate care during the weekend.
 Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-(If possible, please call Member Services before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.) - All covered preventive services from network providers.
-These services are indicated in the Chapter 4 Medical Benefits Chart with an 🍬. - Dermatology services from a network provider - Chiropractic services from a network provider - Podiatry services from a network provider - Supplemental Benefits covered by the plan.
+(If possible, please call Customer Care before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.) - All covered preventive services.
+These services are indicated in the Chapter 4 Medical Benefits Chart with an w. - Any other covered services from network providers - Supplemental Benefits covered by the plan.
 These services are indicated in the Chapter 4 Medical Benefits Chart with an asterisk ()